 Classrooms are divided into studio classrooms and lecture/seminar class rooms.

-Studio classrooms are designed to accommodate groups of 12 students and an instructor and are aquipt with a large tv screen+web camera with surround microphone, wired and wireless internet.
-Auditoria and lecture seminar classrooms are usually equipped with a computer and a projector/large tv screen + video conference system.
+Studio classrooms are designed to accommodate groups of 12 students and an instructor and are equipped with a large TV screen and web camera with surround microphone, wired and wireless internet.
+Auditoria and lecture seminar classrooms are usually equipped with a computer and a projector/large TV screen and video conference system.

-There are 3 conference/meeting rooms: small (4-5 people), medium (15-20) people and large (30-40 people).
+There are 3 conference/meeting rooms: small (4-5 people), medium (15-20 people) and large (30-40 people).

-We have remodeled Benjamin Hall in 2020 and upgraded the studio rooms and all lecture halls with audio-visual equipment for hybrid teaching.
-Our large lecture halls (231-234) need remodeling and we try to secure funds with the Technion.
+In 2020, Benjamin Hall was remodeled, the studio rooms were updated, and all lecture halls were equipped with audio-visual equipment for hybrid teaching.
+Our large lecture halls (231-234) need remodeling and we are trying to secure funds from the Technion.

 6.1.3 Library

 The Azrieli Architecture and Town Planning Library is the largest and oldest such library in the country.
-The library’s collection includes approximately 40,000 books and 125 journals covering the diverse fields taught in the faculty, electronic books and journals, as well as special historical collections on architecture and town planning.
+The library’s collection includes approximately 40,000 books and 125 journals covering the diverse fields taught in the Faculty, electronic books and journals, as well as special historical collections on architecture and town planning.

 The reading rooms contain about 120 seats for individual and group work, and are equipped with 14 computers, two scanners, two light tables, two printers, and one photocopier, all of which can be used by the visiting public (for more information please see the library webpage and website).

-Parallel to the traditional library services the librarians are responsible for introducing to research students research databases and basic methods for literature review
+Parallel to the traditional library services, the librarians are responsible for introducing research students to databases and basic methods for conducting literature reviews.

 6.1.4 Teaching assistance and support

-Extracurricular help and support is given to students in computer software - graduate students are paid to accept help calls from students that are having trouble in working with advanced computer software.
-The Technion student union is offering extra curriculum computer courses to minorities in Arabic.
-The faculty is offering emergency support to students that experience computer loos or failure by offering a temporary substitute to computers/web cameras and wacom tablets.
+Extracurricular help and support are given to students in computer software.
+Graduate students are paid to answer calls for assistance from students who are having trouble working with advanced computer software.
+To assist minority populations, the Technion student union offers extracurricular computer courses in Arabic.
+The faculty is offering emergency support to students that experience computer loss or failure by offering a temporary substitute to computers/web cameras and Wacom tablets.

-6.1.5 Exposure to advanced research infrastructure - the faculty encourages
+6.1.5 Encouraging exposure to advanced research infrastructures

-As a research faculty we encourage our full time faculty members and adjunct faculty to use the faculty research labs state of the art equipment for teaching.
-The following representative examples express this synergy: using the visualisation lab/vr for presentation and studio projects development, studio courses that work with Sprecher’s/Barath’s robot, digital fabrication courses that employ 3D printers/cnc machines that are part of research labs.
+As a research faculty, we encourage our full-time faculty members and adjunct faculty to use the research labs’ state-of-the-art equipment for teaching.
+The following representative examples express this synergy: using the VizLab/VR for development and presentation of studio projects, studio courses that work with Sprecher’s/Barath’s robot, digital fabrication courses that employ 3D-printers/CNC machines that are available in the research labs.

-Parallel to the use of research infrastructure the faculty encourages our full time researchers to teach special courses that work in a synergy with funded research projects.
+Parallel to the use of research infrastructure the faculty encourages our full-time researchers to teach special courses that work in synergy with funded research projects.

-6.1.6 Future main lines of development and challenges in teaching infrastructure
+6.1.6 Primary lines of future development and challenges in teaching infrastructure

-The development of new research laboratories and the addition of new machines to our existing lab has emphasized the need for an overhaul system of service and maintenance.
+The development of new research laboratories and the addition of new machines to our existing lab has emphasized the need for an overhaul and maintenance of the system of services.
 We have recruited a lab manager (Arch.
-Ezra Ozery), who is responsible for leading the development of a new centralized approach to the services given by our labs and the maintenance control.
+Ezra Ozery), who is responsible for leading the development of a new centralized approach to the services offered by our labs and for maintenance control.
 We have learned from other service centers at the Technion and developed a draft of our own service and maintenance strategy that is being discussed with a goal of finalizing the plan towards the beginning of 2022.